enockarthur298/johdel-machinery/README.md

-# E-Commerce Website
+# J-Machinery - Power Tools & Industrial Equipment E-Commerce

-This is an E-Commerce website project built using React for the frontend and Flask for the backend.
-The application allows users to browse products, add items to their cart, and make purchases.
+This is an E-Commerce platform specializing in power tools and industrial machinery, built using React for the frontend and Flask for the backend.
+The application allows customers to browse our extensive catalog of professional-grade equipment, add items to their cart, and complete purchases securely.
-It also includes features such as user authentication, order management, and payment processing.

 ## Features
 - User authentication and authorization (registration, login, logout)
-- Product catalog with search and filter functionality
+- Comprehensive product catalog with advanced search and filter functionality
 - Shopping cart with item management
 - Order management (view order history, track order status)
-- Payment processing using Stripe (or another payment gateway)
+- Secure payment processing
 - Admin panel for managing products, categories, and orders
+- Product specifications and comparison tools for industrial equipment

+## Product Categories
+- Power Tools (Drills, Saws, Sanders, etc.)
+- Heavy Machinery (Excavators, Loaders, etc.)
+- Industrial Equipment (Compressors, Generators, etc.)
+- Safety Gear and Accessories

 ## Technologies Used